richardr1126/project-computer-graphics/README.md

 - **Lighting**: Animated light source (rendered as bright sphere) with ambient, diffuse, and specular components.
 Supports smooth and flat shading modes.
   - **Light Controls**: Adjust light height and distance, pause/resume rotation, manual rotation, and smooth/flat shading toggle.
   - **Normals Debugging**: Toggle display of normals for all objects.
+- **Archery Mechanics**:
+  - **Shooting**: First-person shooting with charge-up mechanic.
+Hold right-click to charge power (visualized by dynamic crosshair), release to shoot.
+  - **Physics**: Arrows follow physics trajectories with gravity.
 - **Objects**:
   - **Ground**: Textured ground terrain with height variations.
   - **Trees**: Procedurally generated trees with textured trunks and alpha-blended leaves.
   - **Bullseyes**: Three textured bullseye targets with animated motion.
+  - **Arrow**: Physics-based projectile that can be shot from the camera position.
   - **Light Sphere**: Represents the light source in the scene.

 #### Debugging features